Automated Conjecture Resolution with Formal Verification: Capabilities of the Informal and Formal Agents

 \textbf{Discovery of alternative proof strategies.} When the reference proof relies on mathematical infrastructure absent from Mathlib, Archon can sometimes find alternative routes that bypass the gap entirely.
-In this project, a key lemma originally proved via Krull domain theory---which has no Mathlib formalization---was instead established using Kaplansky's criterion, a characterization that Archon identified independently and that does not explicitly appear in any of the reference papers used in this project (Appendix~\ref{subsubsec:alternative-strategy}).
+In this project, a key lemma originally proved via Krull domain theory, which has no Mathlib formalization, was instead established using Kaplansky's criterion, a characterization that Archon identified independently and that does not explicitly appear in any of the reference papers used in this project (Appendix~\ref{subsubsec:alternative-strategy}).
+A similar episode arose in the formalization of FirstProof Problem~4: confronted with an application of the residue theorem to a rational function with polynomial numerator and denominator---whose standard formal proof requires toy contour theory, contour integration, and a formal notion of the interior of a closed curve, infrastructure not yet present in Mathlib---Archon recognized that the desired identity follows from the classical Euler--Jacobi formula and discharged the obligation through purely algebraic means (Appendix~\ref{subsubsec:firstproof4-residue}).